Jonathan-Git-Hub-dev/JWT/README.md

 ### SQL Database
-This sections details the database [a link](https://github.com/Jonathan-Git-Hub-dev/JWT/edit/main/sql.txt) and is put here to be referenced in the API section above.
+This sections details the database [(Code found here)](https://github.com/Jonathan-Git-Hub-dev/JWT/edit/main/sql.txt) and is put here to be referenced in the API section above.

 #### User
 the "User" table represents a fully created user account it has the following data feilds